Parenting would be so much easier if we could prevent misbehavior from even starting. Turns out, we can. Here’s one sure way to do so.

 Children also thrive with predictability and routine.
 They don’t like not knowing what’s next, or feeling anxious about potential chaos and change.

-After all, your child has been following the same routine at home for weeks and months.
+After all, she has been following the same routine at home for weeks and months.
 She sees any changes—a vacation, a whole day at the beach—as a thrill, not a threat to normalcy.
 She can even mimic the routine she’s grown used to away from home.

 Routines ensure you’re meeting her basic needs with the consistency she craves.

 The biggest benefit of asking why?
 It forces you to be a detective and dig around for a reason instead of reacting out of anger.
-You become more empathetic to her needs instead of frustrated or withdrawn.
+You become more empathetic to your child’s needs instead of frustrated or withdrawn.

 When kids misbehave, we tend to focus on the actual behavior rather than what led up to it.
-We think a child is throwing a tantrum because she didn’t get a turn to kick the ball.
-Or we stop digging at the first level: We think she’s also upset because it happens to be her favorite ball.
+You might think your child is throwing a tantrum because she didn’t get a turn to kick the ball.
+But dig a little deeper and you realize that she’s also upset because it happens to be her favorite ball.

-By finding potential needs we haven’t met, we can acknowledge them first before disciplining.
-For instance, you can tell your child, “You must be hungry, which might be making you feel bad and cry.”
+By finding potential needs you haven’t met, you can acknowledge them first before disciplining.
+For instance, you can tell her, “You must be hungry, which might be making you feel bad and cry.”

 You can even take it a step further and provide her with what she needs.
-You can say, “After you calm down, maybe we can grab a light snack.
+You can say, “After you calm down, let’s grab a snack to fill you up.”

 It’s pretty rare for kids to act up “for no reason,” and one of the many times they misbehave is because we haven’t met their needs.